matttgregg/advent2020/README.md

 There's a particularly nice one that iteratively visually collapses terms to reduce to a single answer.

 So, yes, felt like a gentle Friday, but know that's largely depending on the initial approach.
 Certainly some pits that I managed to step around.

+# Day 19

+This was an interesting one - it feels like parsing is a bit of a theme this year.

+The first part was not so hard, given an entirely predictable parse.
+At least I don't have to consider kleene star type patterns I thought...

+Then part two.
+I *really* need to bash through some more parsing texts (I've got one that comes at the start of a modern compiler design book - but who wants to spend time wading through parsing methods when wanting to write a parser?
+I consider myself chastised and will get back to it!)
+Unfortunately, I quickly found that a greedy match would not work.
+(Matching greedily, I suddenly failed to validate any rules!)
+On the other hand I did discover that I only hit the looping rules once at most, as a result I could do a search trying the different varients of the looping rules with too much cost (i.e. try rule 42 with one loop, two loops, ...).
+The result is not bllindingly fast, but still in milliseconds.
+It's not general - but I don't particularly want to write a general regex parser in a single day.

+Definitely one that points to more reading.

+# Day 20

+This was a cool one.
+I always enjoy something with a visual element.
+Two observations made this singificantly easier:

+* I realised that edges could be represented as integer values. (i.e. the hash/dot patterns could be interpreted as binary.)

+* The problem data was friendly.
+The matches were all unique, so it was completely deterministic on how to reconstruct the chart from any starting point.
+So no backtracking trials, etc.

+There was a lot of busy work, just pulling out the right keys for the different edges, then transformation rules when flipping/rotating.
+But
+I think I kept it under control, and flexible enough to spit out relevant debug when needed.
+(I had an annoying bug around printing the rows of a tile when in a particular orientation, which took me some time to track down.)

+The monster hunting was again entirely deterministic, just a question of coding.
+(And counting carefully the monster coords!)

+I was prepared for handling the various chart flips/rotations to hunt for the monsters, but then lucked out by find monsters in my default orientation!
+(I'd settled in my mind that I'd do this most cleanly by shuffling/flipping my starting corner to get all the combinations but it wasn't necessary in the end.)

+So - a fairly long day, but a lot going on, and several stages, and interesting algorithms.
+Maybe my favourite so far.